-Our digitized newspapers can be used to research many important Gilded Age and Progressive Era Connecticut topics!
-These sample subject guides provide suggested search terms, sample results, timelines, and bibliography to help you get started on a research project rooted in historic state newspapers.
+Our digitized newspapers can be used to research many important topics in history!
+These sample subject guides provide suggested search terms, sample results, timelines, and bibliographies to help you get started on a research project rooted in historic state newspapers.
 If you don’t see the guide that you want, consider volunteering to create one!

 - African Americans and Civil Rights in Progressive Era Connecticut, 1909-1922